facundoAlmon/esprc-brain/README.en.md

     -   **System Management:** Restart the ESP32 or restore factory settings with a single click.

 -   **Robust and Open Firmware:** Written in C++ on the official Espressif framework (ESP-IDF) **pure** — no Arduino, Bluepad32, or BTstack dependencies.
 Binary size ~1.4 MB, 66% of the partition free.

+-   **📷 Integrated FPV Vision (with [esprc-cam](../esprc-cam/)):** Add an AI-Thinker ESP32-CAM module and enjoy a first-person view directly in the webapp.
+The camera is discovered automatically on the local network via **mDNS** every 30 seconds — no manual IP configuration needed.
+The MJPEG stream appears instantly in the **Camera** tab, with fullscreen support and real-time image adjustment.

 ## 📂 Project Structure